alexanderswift/public-gigacom/a_few_weeks_later.md

 <img src="https://github.com/alexanderswift/public-gigacom/blob/main/pics/gigacomm-txt-4thJan22.jpeg" alt="gigacomm-txt-4thJan22" style="zoom:25%;" />

+---

 #### 5th to 6th Jan 2022:

-More problems on the service (and yes everything has had a reboot), I noticed more dropouts and the youtube ‘wheel of wait’ from about 8pm on the 5th Jan.
+More problems on the service (and yes everything has had a reboot), I noticed more dropouts and the youtube ‘*wheel of wait*’ from about 8pm on the 5th Jan.
 This time there was a slight oddity that the speedtest.net site thinks I’m in Melbourne and selects a Melbourne server and the speed is woeful, **as low as 20Mbps.**

-So I started to perform a few tests and from my observation it looks like it's just a few paths through the GigaComm network where there's potential issues.
-It's the case that in my testing locally and interstate on the Launtel Sydney is as i'd expect for a Gigabit service but to the GigaComm Sydney and Melbourne speed test servers returned some woeful speeds.
+Time to perform a few tests and from my observation it looked like a problem on just a few paths through the GigaComm network.
+During my testing (locally and interstate) selecting the Launtel Sydney & Melbourne speed test servers the results are as you'd expect for a Gigabit service but to the GigaComm Sydney and Melbourne speed test servers, eek, they returned some woeful speeds.